Felony Nonsupport Charges in Michigan

-The Michigan Supreme Court upholds the “impossibility” defense to felony nonsupport charges.
+The Michigan Supreme Court has upheld the “impossibility” defense to felony nonsupport charges.
 In Michigan, it is a felony to fail to pay child support in the amount or the time ordered.
 Statutorily there is no defense to this crime.
 The problem is that many well-intentioned parents, who are doing their best, are charged with felony nonsupport by relentless, unscrupulous prosecutors who care nothing about ruining a parent’s life for the sole purpose of improving their boss’s chances of advancing in politics.
-It’s an example of governmental prosecution out-of-control.
+It’s an example of governmental prosecution out of control.

 Although the prosecutors and the attorney general in the State of Michigan have taken a position that there is no defense possible to these charges, the Supreme Court of Michigan has stood up for the rights of well-intended parents who, through no fault of their own, were unable to pay all or part of their support obligations despite their best efforts.
 The Michigan Supreme Court ruled, “We endorse the well-established common-law defense of impossibility as the proper defense to felony nonsupport.”

 A defendant cannot be held criminally liable for failing to perform an act that was impossible for the defendant to perform.
 When it is genuinely impossible for a defendant to discharge a duty imposed by law, the defendant’s failure is excused.
-While many courts are reluctant to grant motions to dismiss these charges, a credible, experienced and aggressive defense lawyer is the best hope in trying to get these charges thrown out of court.
+While many courts are reluctant to grant motions to dismiss these charges, a credible, experienced, and aggressive defense lawyer is the best hope of getting these charges thrown out of court.

 Factors that must be considered relative to a claim of impossibility include the following: